shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_lab_2018.md

 - Link to access a preconfigured EC2 F1 instance

 If you have not received that email, please contact an Xilinx event staff member now.

+Prior to running the labs, you need to start a pre-configured EC2 F1 instance and connect to it using a ssh client.
+Once connected, you will be able to run the labs in Parts 1 and 2.

 #### Start a preconfigured EC2 F1 instance